ravendb/templates/azure-functions/node-http/README.md

 -----END RSA PRIVATE KEY-----
 ```

+The Azure Portal will remove any line breaks.
 The template will handle this for you and pass it to the `DocumentStore`.

 #### Using Azure Key Vault